 Standish Voice has 7,500 people following its Facebook page (June 2019).
 We will not let a handful of people poison it for all the others.
 We live in a community and we need to respect each other.

 As of June, 2019, only six people have been banned from commenting on the page.

 Standish Voice will also use Question And Answer sessions to put over information, primarily about the Neighbourhood Plan, to make sure truthful information is given out.

-Other websites and individuals are putting out highly misleading views and we want our Facebook followers to have the correct information.
+Other websites and individuals put out misleading statements and we want our Facebook followers to have the correct information.